Nuvo-Code/sitewise/docs/CACHE_SYSTEM.md

 ### Admin Panel

-Access cache management through the admin panel:
+Access site-specific cache management through the admin panel:

 1. **Navigation**: Go to System → Cache Management
-2. **View Statistics**: See cache performance metrics and usage
+2. **View Site Statistics**: See cache metrics and usage for the current site
-3. **Clear Cache**: Use action buttons to clear specific cache types
+3. **Clear Site Cache**: Use action buttons to clear cache for the current site
-4. **Warm Cache**: Pre-populate cache for better performance
+4. **Warm Site Cache**: Pre-populate cache for the current site
+5. **Selective Clearing**: Clear only pages or templates cache as needed

 ### Artisan Commands